-The purpose of the Worship Associates Program is to ensure that all Sunday morning worship services serve the spiritual needs of the congregation and run smoothly on a practical level, whether or not the minister is presen.
-The Worship Associates work closely with the settled minister and coordinate with other church staff and volunteers to ensure all aspects of each service for which they are responsible are organized and carried out effectively as required.
+The purpose of the Worship Associates Program is to ensure that all worship services serve the spiritual needs of the congregation and run smoothly on a practical level.
+The Worship Associates work closely with the ordained ministers and coordinate with other First Parish staff and volunteers to ensure all aspects of our services are organized and carried out effectively.

-The Worship Associates Program has three primary objectives:
+The Worship Associates Program has four primary objectives:

-- To advise and support the ordained minister in any aspect of worship that the minister and/or the Worship Associates wish to discuss, including feedback on services, input on future services, and composing liturgical texts.
+- To advise and support the ordained minister in every aspect of worship.
+This may include giving feedback on services, offering input on future services, evaluating worship elements, and helping to compose liturgical texts.

 - To plan and organize the summer services, so that First Parish members and guests are offered meaningful worship experiences year-round.

 - To coordinate with the Tech Team to provide effective and meaningful worship to online participants, as well as those in our Sanctuary.

 Duties of Worship Associates

 The Worship Associates commit to support the ordained ministers and congregation as a team in the following ways:

 - Meet monthly or more often as needed with one of the ordained ministers.
 Provide candid and constructive feedback on worship services and on ideas for future worship services.
 Advise the ordained ministers on any worship-related issues that arise.